yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Właściwość uzyskuje dostęp do ostatniego elementu kontrolowanej sekwencji, który nie może być pusty.
-Jest on używany do odczytywania lub zapisywania ostatniego elementu, gdy wiadomo, że już istnieje.
+Właściwość uzyskuje dostęp do ostatniego elementu kontrolowanej sekwencji, która musi być niepusta.
+Służy do odczytu lub zapisu ostatniego elementu, gdy wiesz, że istnieje.

 ### <a name="example"></a>Przykład